-- 2019/2020: Evaluation of varying density of mulch on a crop of grain Sorghum (Sorghum bicolour (L.) Moench) with its harvest residue to improve the soil water balance and secure a harvest and improve food security in South African rainfed smallholder agriculture, using AquaCrop.
+- 2019/2020: Evaluation of varying density of mulch on a crop of grain Sorghum (Sorghum bicolor (L.) Moench) with its harvest residue to improve the soil water balance and secure a harvest and improve food security in South African rainfed smallholder agriculture, using AquaCrop.
 Master of Sciences project.

 - 2019: Integrating Remote Sensing to provide agro-meteorological trends and feed a local-scale Early Warning System.
-A case study the uMngeni Resilience Project: Upscaling from ward to district level.
+A case study of the uMngeni Resilience Project: Upscaling from ward to district level.
 Master of Sciences internship.

 I then completed an MSc in Water & Agriculture (AgroParisTech Montpellier, France).
 This curriculum helped to formalize my previous experiences.
 It also allowed me to work with researchers in South Africa and Brazil during internships focusing on resilience and food security of vulnerable communities, using early warning systems, modeling tools, and remote sensing products.